 - All the benefits hide under Turbo plans

 A2 Hosting pricing

-A2 Hosting prices range from rather affordable to entirely premium – shared hosting starts at $2.99/mo and goes up to $14.99/mo with 3-year subscriptions.
+A2 Hosting prices range from rather affordable to entirely premium – shared hosting starts at $2.99/month and goes up to $12.99/month with 3-year subscriptions.
 Other options include managed WordPress hosting, VPS, and dedicated servers.

-All of the shared hosting plans come with big SSD storage, free SSL certificates, unlimited email accounts, DDoS protection, and unlimited subdomains.
+All of the shared hosting plans come with big SSD storage, free SSL certificates, unlimited email accounts, DDoS protection unlimited transfers, and unlimited subdomains.
 Unfortunately, none of the plans will get you a free domain.
 That’s an extra expense.

 Now let’s break down each plan and what it has to offer.